Sandia Site Guide

 Minimum Glide: 4.2

-CAUTION: Do not turn left into the tram cables when launching!
+CAUTION: Do not turn left into the tram cables when launching and never get closer than 300' above or to the sides!

 Sandia Crest Launch